Purple Sage vs Live Oak: Two A Rated Schools, One Big Choice

 • A smaller, more established school community is what you are looking for

 Honestly, you cannot go wrong with either campus.
-Both are A rated in the same excellent district.
-The real differentiator is the high school feeder and the neighborhood character.
-If Westwood matters to you, Live Oak is the play.
-If you want similar academic quality at a lower price in a newer community, Purple Sage has you covered.
+Both are A rated in the same excellent district and both feed into Westwood High School.
+The real differentiator is neighborhood character and price point.
+If you want a slightly higher price tag in the Anderson Mill area near Live Oak, the smaller campus and more established neighborhoods are the draw.
+If you want similar academic quality at a lower price point in the 78750 pocket, Purple Sage delivers.

 Frequently Asked Questions